Here are the best Boxing Day deals in Canada - National | Globalnews.ca

 Here at The Curator, there’s no such thing as shopping fatigue…especially when sales are involved.
 Boxing Day deals have dropped and our carts are (once again) loaded.
 With discounts this good, we’re not mad about it!
 Read on for the best Boxing Day discounts to shop now before they’re gone.

-Achieve your best shave with a rechargeable shaver offering 75 minutes of runtime, quick-charge convenience and LED illumination.
+Get your best shave with this rechargeable shaver.
+It offers 75 minutes of runtime, quick-charge convenience and LED illumination.
 Interchangeable blades handle stubble or full shaves and an irritation-free glide every time.

 Set your makeup with this limited-edition powder, complete with a chic velour puff.
 Featuring vitamin-rich powders, it absorbs oil and blurs imperfections for a flawless, matte finish with 16-hour wear and 24-hour shine control.